uildez/photobook/README.md

 <h2 align="center"><a color="white" href="https://photobook-api.vercel.app/">Acess PhotoBook</a></h2>

 ### 📕 About
-**PhotoBook** is a website Gallery using API Pexels make with React TS, Tailwind CSS and consuming the API from Pexels with Axios.
+**PhotoBook** is a photo gallery that uses the Pexels API developed with React TS, Tailwind CSS and consuming the Pexels API with Axios.
+Fully responsive, with dark mode and the possibility of downloading images.

 ### ⚙️ Features
 - [x] Search bar updating the API URL